 - 1. In the Meridium APM Framework, open or create a record that uses a custom-layout datasheet containing a label that you want to hide. - 2.
-Access the Customize <Family Caption> Datasheet window. - 3.
+Access the Customize < Family Caption > Datasheet window. - 3.
 In the datasheet, right-click the label that you want to hide, and click Hide Text.
-The label is removed from the datasheet.

-Note: If you hid the label by mistake, you can click the button on the Customize <Family Caption> Datasheet window to show the label again.

-4. On the Customize <Family Caption> Datasheet window, click the 🔒 button.
+The label is removed from the datasheet. - Note: If you hid the label by mistake, you can click the button on the Customize <Family Caption> Datasheet window to show the label again. - 4.
+On the Customize <Family Caption> Datasheet window, click the button.
+Your changes are saved.